pnsn/GFAST/ShakeAlertBranch.md

 #### - FFTw

 Documentation suggests Fourier transforms are not computed in GFAST, so this is an artifact of including ISCL.
-We may want to customize this to remove dependency.
+We may want to customize ISCL to remove dependency in the future.

 This is available on Ubuntu via libftw3-bin and libftw3-dev